Alice through the Looking Glass (1998 film): Plot

-The film opens with a mother (Kate Beckinsale) reading Through the Looking Glass to her daughter Alice (Charlotte Curley).
+The film opens with a mother reading Through the Looking Glass to her daughter, Alice.
 The mother then finds herself travelling through the bedroom mirror into Looking-Glass Land and becoming Alice, but remains an adult.

 Alice finds a book containing "Jabberwocky", in mirror writing, and sees chess pieces coming to life.
 She goes out into a garden with talking flowers.
-There, she meets the Red Queen from the chess board (Sian Phillips), who shows her that the landscape is laid out like a gigantic chessboard.
+There, she meets the Red Queen from the chess board, who shows her that the landscape is laid out like a gigantic chessboard.
 She will make Alice a queen if she can get as far as the eighth row.
 Alice becomes one of the White Queen's pawns, and gets into a train that takes her directly to the fourth row.
-In a wood, the Gnat (Steve Coogan) teaches her about the looking-glass insects.
+In a wood, the Gnat teaches her about the looking-glass insects.
 In crossing the wood where things have no names, she forgets her own name, but it comes back on the other side.
-Next she meets Tweedledum and Tweedledee (Gary Olsen and Marc Warren), who recite the poem "The Walrus and the Carpenter", with the Red King (Michael Medwin) asleep under a tree.
+Next she meets Tweedledum and Tweedledee, who recite the poem "The Walrus and the Carpenter", with the Red King asleep under a tree.
 The brothers get ready to fight but run away, frightened by a giant crow.

-The White Queen (Penelope Wilton) arrives and shows her powers of precognition.
+The White Queen arrives and shows her powers of precognition.
 With her, Alice goes forward into the fifth row by crossing a stream in a rowing boat, but the Queen is then turned into the Sheep.

-Alice enters the sixth row of the chess board by crossing another stream and meets Humpty Dumpty (Desmond Barrit) on his unbirthday, who teaches Alice about portmanteau words before falling off his wall.
-The White King (Geoffrey Palmer), the king's horses, and the king's men try to help Humpty.
+Alice enters the sixth row of the chess board by crossing another stream and meets Humpty Dumpty on his unbirthday, who teaches Alice about portmanteau words before falling off his wall.
+The White King, the king's horses and the king's men try to help Humpty.

-Alice, still a white pawn, crosses yet another stream to enter the seventh row and finds herself in the land of the Red Knight (Greg Wise), who tries to capture her, but the White Knight (Ian Holm) fights him off and leads her through a forest to the last stream, falling off his horse and reciting the poem Haddocks' Eyes.
+Alice, still a white pawn, crosses yet another stream to enter the seventh row and finds herself in the land of the Red Knight, who tries to capture her, but the White Knight fights him off and leads her through a forest to the last stream, falling off his horse and reciting the poem Haddocks' Eyes.
 This stream is not much more than a ditch, and Alice can step across it into the eighth row, when a queen's crown appears on her head.
 She is joined by both the Red and White Queens, who use word play to baffle her.
 They issue invitations to a coronation party to be hosted by Alice, but the party is chaotic, and Alice finds herself shaking the Red Queen to calm her down.

 Alice wakes up safe at home with her daughter, little Alice.